st-one-io/mpi-s7/README.md

 Two main topics can cause you problem on Linux: Permissions and ModemManager.
 To avoid them, you can copy the udev rule `90-mpi-usb.rules` that is on the root folder of this project to `/etc/udev/rules.d`, and reload them with `udevadm control --reload`(or just restart your system).

 The udev rule will:
- - Put the MPI-USB adapter on the `diaout` group, where most users already are
+ - Put the MPI-USB adapter on the `dialout` group, where most users already are
  - Set a flag that instructs ModemManager to ignore the adapter

 Feel free to adjust the rule to your needs